googlefonts/googlefonts.github.io/gf-guide/metrics.md

 ## Note

-Please keep in mind that this calculation is to be set according to the specificities of each font.
+Please keep in mind that this calculation is to be set according to the specifics of each font.

 -   The 120% suggested above is for compatibility with desktop publishing apps (like InDesign automatic alignment ratio).
 Still, it can often be too tight if your font covers more languages than basic Latin, Greek, and Cyrillic, or if you have a particular design with short ascenders.
 -   Please pay careful attention to the overall design of diacritic marks, especially the [stacked diacritics](https://googlefonts.github.io/gf-guide/diacritics.html#stacked-diacritics).
 This way you ensure the ascenders value is not unnecessarily high.
 You could also determine an ideal line spacing and then draw the diacritics accordingly or adapt them to it.